Treasurys Extend Recent Gains

 ADVERTISEMENT

-While investors had sold bonds in recent months partly out of the expectation that Congress would pass deficit-expanding tax cuts, they have turned more skeptical recently as lawmakers have taken steps to advance a bill, and it became evident that it would face significant political obstacles, Mr. Goldberg said.
+Investors had sold bonds in recent months partly out of the expectation that Congress would pass deficit-expanding tax cuts, but they have turned more skeptical recently as lawmakers have taken steps to advance a bill and political obstacles have come into focus, Mr. Goldberg said.

 Despite adjusting their expectations on other issues, investors still expect the Fed to raise interest rates in December, a move that typically has a larger negative impact on shorter-term Treasurys than longer-term bonds.

-Federal-funds futures, used by investors to place bets on the Fed's rate-policy outlook, showed Monday morning a 100% chance that the central bank will raise rates at its December meeting, according to CME Group data, up from 93% a week ago.
+Federal funds futures, used by investors to place bets on the Fed's rate-policy outlook, showed late Monday a 100% chance that the central bank will raise rates at its December meeting, according to CME Group data, up from 93% a week ago.

 Write to Sam Goldfarb at sam.goldfarb@wsj.com